cloudblog004/fantasticfoodies/content/en/posts/1002-easiest-way-to-prepare-quick-paella-chicken-made-easy.md

 1. Prepare 1 onion caramelized diced

 Whip up this easy version of the traditional Spanish seafood dish straight from the storecupboard.
 Add extras such as chorizo and peas if you like.
 See recipes for Paella Chicken made easy too.
-My quick &amp; easy recipe. &#34;I&#39;ve made a few paellas in my time.
+My quick & easy recipe. *I&#39;ve made a few paellas in my time.

 <!--inarticleads2-->